dhnt/dhnt/dhnt.md

 _English_

-English alphabet is the same as dhnt and its words can be imported as is after converting upper case letters into lower cases.
+English alphabet is the same as dhnt and its words can be imported as-is after converting upper case letters into lower cases.

 _Chinese_

-Chinese can be written in Pinyin - the standard Chinese romanization system and can be imported as such.
+Chinese can be written in Pinyin - the standard Chinese romanization system and can be imported as-is.

 _Latin and Cyrillic Script_

-Languages in Latin and Cyrillic script can be imported after transliteration and disregarding capitalization and diacritics per ISO-9.
+Languages in Latin and Cyrillic script can be imported after transliteration disregarding capitalization and diacritics per ISO-9.